grandomx/grx-warnsystem/README.md

 # fc-warnsystem
-Warning System with Discord Interrogation made by GRANDØMX(me)
+A Warning System with Discord Interrogation